soons1/tp/docs/UserGuide.md

 ## **Setting Up**

-Before getting started with Elder Scrolls, let's ensure everything is set up for Elder Scrolls to run correctly:
+Before getting started, let's ensure everything is set up for Elder Scrolls to run correctly:

 1. Ensure you have `Java 11` installed on your computer.
 This is crucial for Elder Scrolls to function properly.
     * If you're unsure whether Java 11 is installed, follow this short [guide](https://www.baeldung.com/java-check-is-installed) to check.